cloudtrax/docs/api/vouchers.md

 ### update individual voucher settings
 `PUT /voucher/network/<network-id>/update`

 The accompanying JSON body is an array of one or more vouchers, identified by their `code` fields, along with their updated contents.
 The topmost array object is named "vouchers".
-All fields are required (but see note under "Comments" below).
+All fields are required except for `"comment"` (see the note below).
 The order of fields is not significant.

 ##### example request